gaotianchi/gaotianchi.github.io/index.md

 title: THIS IS ME
 ---

-## An easy to use, minimal, text focused Jekyll theme

 Hi there!
 I'm Tianchi Gao, a software development intern.
 While I'm still exploring my strengths and interests, I truly enjoy the journey of self-discovery, haha!

 Most of my blog posts start as handwritten entries in my notebook, originally in Chinese.
 Later, I take the time to translate them into English to share with a broader audience.
 What you’re reading now is the result of that process!